 Dr Whitehouse-Tedd’s teaching and research supervisory contributions are on BSc (Hons) Animal Biology, BSc (Hons) Zoo Biology and MSc Endangered Species Recovery and Conservation.

-- Human-wildlife conflict mitigation methods in southern Africa
+- Human-wildlife coexistence strategies in southern Africa

 - Zoo education and ambassador animal efficacy